paulEtse/PIR/readme.md

 ## Description of the system
 ### Interface
-The interface is used to simulate attacks.
+The interface (interface.mlapp) is used to simulate attacks.
 The user the select inputs and run the scenario.
 - The leak rates are used to simulate a leak in each tank.
 - The overflow rate affects the inlet flow in tank 1.
 - The valve switch is used to open (on 1) or close the valve (on 0).
 The valve is stuck in a particular position when the stuck box is checked.